-Anyway, so I found myself living in New Zealand, but I wasn’t really living in New Zealand.
+So I found myself living in New Zealand — but I wasn’t really living in New Zealand.
 I spent the first nine months of Queenstown in a hostel.
 When I did finally move out and get a room, it was in a fully furnished apartment, and the only new thing I bought was a duvet set.
 My job allowed me to take a decent amount of leave; I could do things like take three months off to go travelling to the US, Indonesia, and Western Australia, and come back if and when I wanted to (or, more accurately, when I ran out of money and needed to work again).

 Most importantly, my life could still fit in a suitcase at five minutes’ notice — which was exactly the way I wanted it.

 During year three in NZ, I met Simon.
 He was in the middle of his working holiday visa in NZ, but he’d already applied and been approved for his visa for Australia, and planned on heading there later in the year.

 As things progressed, I quickly began thinking about joining him.
 We hadn’t been together very long, but as many people will tell you, relationships can be funny while you’re traveling long-term — whether they’re friendly, romantic, or anything else.
 Rather than the gradual cultivation I was used to, my relationships with others formed quickly, often intensely.
 Sometimes, you become best friends with someone for three days and never see them again.
 Sometimes, you have a passionate love affair with someone who’s last name you never know.
 And sometimes, you start casually dating “some Dutch guy,” and then decide to accompany him to another country.

-Aside from all this, it was also just plain timing.
+It was also just plain timing.
 After three years in New Zealand, and more than two in Queenstown, I was becoming restless, and I was ready for a new job.
 Australians offer US citizens the same visa as NZ (though theirs sure ain’t free), so I’d always planned on going there at some point, and there’s no time like the present.